 Are you a chocolate lover?
-If you are, I love you then you’re at the right place… because you just found a recipe for Healthy Gluten-Free Chocolate Quinoa Crackers!
+If you are, I love you then you’re at the right place… because you just found these amazing Healthy Chocolate Quinoa Crackers!

 Skip the Wheat Thins, the Ritz, the Saltines and all the other crackers out there and make chocolate crackers instead.
 These crackers are a five-ingredient wonder (technically seven ingredients, but no one counts water and salt!), they are sweet but not overly so, and obviously, they’re full of chocolatey goodness!